-Kayaking in France is a sport that has become increasingly popular as it provides plenty of fun.
-Kayaking will make you feel closer to nature as you can see sights that are only accessible to a very small population.
+Kayaking in France is a sport that has become increasingly popular, as its not only fun for all ages but also makes you feel closer to nature- getting front row seat only accessible to a very small population.

 In the early to mid-1800s, kayaks found their way to Europe, and soon the German and French men began kayaking for sport.

 There are plenty of natural landmarks and great coastlines that make it a perfect destination for kayaking.